finbourne/lusid-sdk-java/sdk/docs/ChartOfAccountsApi.md

 > ChartOfAccounts createChartOfAccounts(scope, chartOfAccountsRequest)

-[EXPERIMENTAL] CreateChartOfAccounts: Create a Chart of Accounts
+[EARLY ACCESS] CreateChartOfAccounts: Create a Chart of Accounts

 Create the given Chart of Accounts.